|Nena Smothers (#46780596)|

 They come from Pa to NC/TN, from KY to TX.

 Willing to take those of my family lines, extended families & those in our Smothers Tribe DNA project to manage when I run across them.
-I live in NE WA & at this time not available to search cemeteries nor take photos as physical disabilities hinder me in doing so or would do in a heartbeat.
-I will submit various family memorials as the information & gravestone information is gathered & given to me or I am able to do so.
-I gladly help anyone I can, esp along the lines I research to help connect families.
+I am glad to submit various family memorials as the information & gravestone information is gathered & given to me.
+I gladly help anyone I can.
 It is my passion as a genial genealogist to assist others as much as possible.

 ...I like this I saw on a gal's page recently, "Let's make it a goal to add as much information, as we can possibly document, to these memorials."

-I admin our Smothers Tribe DNA project 2002-2013 as well as admin at least 50+ rootsweb & ancestry mail lists & boards to help others.
-I live on a ranch, am happily retired and besides a heartfelt Passion for Genealogy; my beloved family of children, grandchildren, cousins & precious friends, all my critters too esp my sweet little deer herd I've made great friends with over the years; I immensely enjoy working with F-A-G and members in helping folks connect with their ancestors.
+I admin our Smothers Tribe DNA project 2002-2015 as well as admin rootsweb & ancestry mail lists & boards to help others.
+I live on a ranch, am happily retired and besides a heartfelt Passion for Genealogy; I immensely enjoy working with members in helping folks connect with their ancestors.
 Am happy to make links, corrections & transfers.
 I am especially appreciative of our gravestone photographers and are owed big Cudos!!

 Many kind thanks to all who leave flowers on any of our ancestor memorials!~Happy Trails!